Fred Peart, Baron Peart: Political career

 Peart was elected Member of Parliament for Workington in 1945, serving until 1976.
 He initially served as PPS to the Minister of Agriculture & Fisheries (Tom Williams).

 Peart, along with the rest of the Labour Party, went into opposition following Winston Churchill's 1951 election victory.
 In 1964, he returned to government after Harold Wilson defeated Alec Douglas-Home at that year's election.
 He was appointed to the Cabinet holding the Cabinet post of Minister of Agriculture, Fisheries and Food.
 His tenure saw advances in pay for agricultural labourers, and in technology.

 In 1968, Peart became Lord Privy Seal, with no particular responsibilities.
 Seven months later, Peart became Leader of the House of Commons, taking the subsidiary title Lord President of the Council.
 After Labour lost the 1970 election, Peart returned to opposition as Shadow Leader of the House of Commons.
 He held that position until December 1971, when he became Shadow Agriculture Minister.
 When Labour returned to power, Peart once more took the Agriculture portfolio.

 On 23 September 1976, Peart was created a life peer as Baron Peart, of Workington in the County of Cumbria, to serve as Leader of the House of Lords and Lord Privy Seal at a time when the Labour faction in the Lords was tiny compared to the vast Tory majority, mainly composed of hereditary peers.

 After Margaret Thatcher won the 1979 election, Peart continued as Leader of the Labour Peers and thus became Shadow Leader of the House of Lords.
 He served in those roles until 1982, when he was defeated for re-election by Lord Cledwyn of Penrhos in a vote among Labour peers.

 Personal life and death

 In 1945, Peart married Bette Lewis, and they had one son.

 On 6 June 1975, Peart was on board the train which derailed in the Nuneaton rail crash; he survived with minor injuries.

 In 1984, Peart was attacked by two robbers who broke into his London home.
-This preceded a terminal decline in his health, and he died at a hospital in London on 26 August 1988, at the age of 74.
+His health went into a steep decline, and he died at a hospital in London on 26 August 1988, at the age of 74.